SnowLeopard-AI/discord_datasets/stack-overflow/README.md

 This public dataset is hosted in Google BigQuery and is included in BigQuery's 1TB/mo of free tier processing.
 The dataset is updated to mirror the Stack Overflow content on the Internet Archive, and is also available through the Stack Exchange Data Explorer.

-For convenience, we have included the first 100 rows of each dataset in [data_tops](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/stack-overflow/data_tops)
+For convenience, we have included the first 100 rows of each dataset in [data_tops](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/stack-overflow/data_tops).
+You can also query the full dataset directly using [BigQuery's free tier](https://console.cloud.google.com/marketplace/product/stack-exchange/stack-overflow).

 ## Dataset Overview